A Parallelized Bayesian Approach To Accelerated Gravitational-Wave Background Characterization: Results

 We then inject $100$ different realizations of a GWB signal into these noise-only datasets, generating a set of $100$ PTA datasets, each of which has $45$ pulsars.
 One of our key aims is to verify that the FL approach has equivalent Bayesian statistical coverage to the full PTA likelihood, i.e., the injected parameter values fall within the $p\%$ posterior credible region in $p\%$ of realizations.
 In Bayesian inference, this is only guaranteed when the injected parameter values are drawn from within the prior distribution that is subsequently used in the analysis.
 Thus, the spectral characteristics of the GWB used to generate each of the $100$ injections are drawn from $\log_{10}A_\mathrm{GWB} \in U[-18,-14]$, where the spectral index is fixed at $\gamma_\mathrm{GWB}=13/3$.

 The basic analyses to be performed for all of the following tests are Bayesian per-pulsar noise characterization studies.
 Since we are ignoring inter-pulsar correlations, these analyses are performed entirely in parallel.
 The inference model of each corresponds to white noise fixed at the injected level, with intrinsic red noise characterized by a power-law PSD with search parameters $\log_{10}A_\mathrm{red}\in U[-20,-11]$ and $\gamma_\mathrm{red} \in U[0,7]$.
 We also model an additional power-law PSD process with fixed spectral index $\gamma_\mathrm{CP}=13/3$, and $\log_{10}A_\mathrm{CP} \in U[-18,-14]$; this process acts as a modeling proxy for the presence of the GWB in each pulsar.
-The result of analyzing each PTA dataset is a sequence of $45$ $\times$ $3$-dimensional MCMC chains, each iterated for at least $10^6$ steps, and subsequently thinned by a factor of $10$ to deliver $10^5$ usable samples.
+The result of analyzing each PTA dataset is a sequence of $45$ $\times$ $3$-dimensional MCMC chains, each iterated for at least $10^6$ steps, and subsequently thinned by a factor of $10$ (i.e., only every $10$th sample was used) to deliver $10^5$ usable samples.
 Each chain is post-processed into a histogram representation of the $1$-dimensional marginalized posterior distribution of $\log_{10}A_\mathrm{CP}$ in the respective pulsars.
 While there are various rules-of-thumb to deduce the optimal bin-width in such a histogram representation (e.g., Scott's rule \citep{scott1979optimal}), these usually assume that the underlying density is Gaussian.
 A more agnostic scheme would implement the Sheather-Jones algorithm \citep{sheather1991reliable}, which attempts to minimize the asymptotic mean integrated squared error between the estimator and the true underlying density.
-In practice, we found that most of our results were robust to a choice of $N_\mathrm{bin}=100$, however this is varied in Sec.~\ref{sec:dropout}.
+In practice, we used $N_\mathrm{bin}=100$ for most of our results, however this choice is varied in Sec.~\ref{sec:dropout}.
 The end result of analyzing all pulsars within a given PTA dataset is that the data has been compressed into histogram estimators of the marginal posterior of $\log_{10}A_\mathrm{CP}$.